iagoleal/eliza/README.md

 eliza path/to/script.json
 ```

-If no argument is passed, the program defaults to emulate a Rogerian psychiatrist.
+If no argument is passed, the program defaults to (kind of) emulate a Rogerian psychiatrist.

 ## Writing a script